2016 New England Patriots season: Week 17: at Miami Dolphins

 With this win, the Patriots clinch home field advantage throughout the entire AFC playoffs.
 They also finished with a record of 14–2 for the first time since 2010.
 This was the Patriots first win in Miami since the 2012 season.
 Julian Edelman had a huge day against the Dolphins as he had 151 yards of receiving in 9 receptions, 6 rushing yards, and 1 receiving touchdown.
+As of 2024, this was New England's last season sweep over the Dolphins.

 Postseason

 AFC Divisional Playoffs: vs (4) Houston Texans

 With this win, the Patriots advance to the AFC Championship for the 6th time in a row.
 After throwing only two regular-season interceptions in 437 attempts, Tom Brady surprisingly threw 2 in this game.
 Dion Lewis had a big night with three total touchdowns - 1 receiving, 1 rushing, and 1 returning.
 He became the first player to ever accomplish this in the NFL Postseason.
 Furthermore, the Patriots' defensive backs also played outstandingly in this game, especially cornerback Logan Ryan, safety Devin McCourty, and safety Duron Harmon who all recorded one interception each.
 In a coincidence, they were all alumni of Rutgers University and played on its football team.
 In the locker room after the match, coach Bill Belichick acknowledged the work of the Rutgers' alumni as he was quoted for saying, "Big day for Rutgers."
 Also, on a 44-yard pass from Brady to wide receiver Julian Edelman, Edelman surpassed former Patriot Wes Welker for most receptions in the postseason; breaking the former Patriots' record of 69.
 He finished the game with 76 career receptions.